maria-parreira/lost-and-found/README.md

 # Lost-and-found

-This repository includes a NodeJS / Express / MongoDB skeleton app.
+This repository includes a NodeJS / Express / MongoDB  application.

-**The idea is to prototype a Lost and Found system for an airport to be used as a REST API, where we can manage and search for lost products.**
+**The idea is to prototype a Lost and Found system for an airport to be used as a REST API, where agents (people who work in airport) can manage lost products and passengers can search for their lost items.**
 **An agent at the airport is able to list / create and delete products from the system, while a passenger is able to report his loss (e.g. by describing the product).**

 A list of rough steps in priority order: